From BR Bullpen

 Murillo had a 3.24 ERA and no decisions in the 1998 Baseball World Cup.
 He went 0-1 with a 13.50 ERA in the 1998 Haarlem Baseball Week.
 In the 2001 Baseball World Cup, the right-hander went 2-0 and allowed one run in 12 innings.
 He allowed only 5 hits and struck out 10 and was arguably Nicaragua's ace.
 He tied 12 others, including Jose Contreras, Ming-Chieh Hsu, Yuya Ando, Ciro Licea, Pedro Luis Lazo and Norge Vera for 2nd in wins, trailing Chih-Chia Chang.

 During the 2003 Baseball World Cup, Murillo struck out 3 of 4 batters he faced, walking the other one.
 In the 2003 Pan American Games, Cairo tossed a no-hitter against Guatemala.
+He then dazzled against Panama in the quarterfinals and finished with two hits and no earned runs in 14 1/3 IP to win tournament All-Star team honors.
 In the 2005 Baseball World Cup, Murillo went 2-0 with a 2.63 ERA and struck out 14 in 13 2/3 innings, beating Spain and Chi-Hung Cheng and Taiwan.
 He tied 15 others, including Lazo, Rafael Medina, Adiel Palma, Jared Wells and Rob Cordemans for 4th in wins, one behind leaders Yulieski Gonzalez, Diegomar Markwell and Shinsuke Saito.